Center of generalized skein algebras: Characterization of the center

 Conversely, suppose that $1^{-1}a \in Z(S^{-1}R) \cap R$.
 By the assumption, for any $1^{-1}b \in R$, $(1^{-1}a)(1^{-1}b) = (1^{-1}b)(1^{-1}a)$.
 But from $(1^{-1}a)(1^{-1}b) = 1^{-1}ab$ and $R \hookrightarrow S^{-1}R$, we obtain $ab = ba$ for all $b \in R$.
 Therefore, $a \in Z(R)$. \end{proof}

-\begin{proposition} Let $q \in \CC^{*}$ be the $n$-th root of unity.
+\begin{proposition} Let $q \in \CC^{*}$ be a primitive $n$-th root of unity for $n$ odd.
 The center of $\cS_{q}^{\rM+}(\Sigma)$ is generated by the image of the Chebyshev--Frobenius homomorphism $\Phi$, peripheral loops, and the product of boundary classes $\beta_{D}$ for each boundary component $D \subset \partial \Sigma$ (Lemma \ref{lem:boudnaryarcs}). \end{proposition}